tonyjurg/Nestle1904GBI/docs/usage.md

 # Examples of using the Text-Fabric dataset

-The following example Jupyter Notebooks contain use cases for this Text-Fabric dataset.
-The Notebooks are grouped, somewhat arbitrarily, based on focus areas. **Please note that some of these notebooks are still under development.**
+The following example Jupyter Notebooks contain use cases and demonstrations for this Text-Fabric dataset.
+The Notebooks are grouped, somewhat arbitrarily, based on specific focus areas and topics.

+**Please note that some of these notebooks are still under development.**

 ## Basic / general